Background pattern

 Cardiovascular precautions

-You should inform your doctor or pharmacist before taking Ibuprofeno (arginina) Vir if:
+You should discuss your treatment with your doctor or pharmacist before taking Ibuprofen (arginine) Vir if:

-you have heart problems, including heart failure, angina (chest pain), or have had a heart attack, coronary artery bypass surgery, peripheral artery disease, or any type of stroke (including a "mini-stroke" or transient ischemic attack "TIA").
+you have heart problems, including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral arteriopathy (circulation problems in the legs or feet due to narrowing or blockage of the arteries), or any type of stroke (including a "mini-stroke" or transient ischemic attack "TIA").

-Ibuprofen should be used with caution in patients who have or have had asthma, bronchial asthma, or allergic diseases, as it may cause bronchospasm, urticaria, or angioedema in these patients.
+Ibuprofen should be used with caution when administered to patients who have or have had a history of bronchial asthma, chronic rhinitis, or allergic diseases, as ibuprofen has been reported to cause bronchospasm, urticaria, or angioedema in such patients.

 Children and adolescents